DNA-Evolutions/Angular-Demo-Application-Source/README.md

 1) Clone this repository and open it in your desired IDE (e.g. <a href="https://code.visualstudio.com/" target="_blank">Visual Studio Code</a>) and modify the code if you like.
 2) <a href="https://docs.docker.com/engine/reference/commandline/build/" target="_blank">Build</a> the docker image using the ``Dockerfile`` in the main project path, by running:

+ATTENTION: Node.js during the build process can be quite memory consuming.
+So make sure your docker environment has at least 4 GB of Ram.

 ```xml
 docker build -t dna_custom_demo_image .
 ```